 The mix between raspberries and almonds is beautiful.
 This is my absolute favourite cake to make and enjoy at the moment.
 Hands down the beats cupcakes!

-Plus it is easy to make gluten free, just replace the plain flour with 50g of gluten free plain flour.
+It is easy to make gluten free.
+Simply replace the plain flour with 50g of gluten free plain flour.
 If it is a little bit too liquidy add a table spoon more of the gluten free flour.

 - seeds from half of a vanilla pod or half a teaspoon of vanilla extract

 - 40 g plain flour

 - Small sprinkle of cinnamon optional but a delicious addition